columbia-pilf/columbia-pilf.github.io/_tabs/auction.md

 # with a higher position.
 position: 50

-# Set to true if this page should not appear in the
+# Set to false if this page should not appear in the
 # list of tabs, but should be accessed only by clicking
 # links from other tabs.